 Citizens Bank: $600 checking & savings account bonuses

 Citizens Bank (a smaller regional bank in the Northeast-ish area) had an online offer earlier this year (that is back on again right now) to get a new checking account bonus of $300 for opening a checking account with a direct deposit of $500 or more within 60 days.
 They simultaneously offer a $200 bonus for opening a savings account with a deposit of $15K — that money has to remain in the account for 3 months.
 If you do both of the above, you can get an additional $100.
-In total, we expected $600, though past data points indicate that it takes about 4 months total for bonuses to post and as such we’re still in the waiting period.
+We earned the full $600 with this approximate timeline:

 - 4/15: Account open & funding ($100 checking, $15K savings)

 - 5/15: Direct Deposit of $500 (done via ACH from another account)